MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Applications/New-MgServicePrincipal.md

 Directory objects created by this service principal.
 Read-only.
 Nullable.
-To construct, see NOTES section for CREATEDOBJECTS properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for CREATEDOBJECTS properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphDirectoryObject[]